Skip to content

 • More than 30% of customer asks in the first six months require cross-cloud compute federation — at that point we revisit with a new ADR expanding scope (Unity Catalog cross-cloud or Trino/Denodo).

-• Purview cross-cloud scan coverage for Snowflake, BigQuery, and Redshift matches the in-tenant Azure coverage within one quarter of GA in Azure Government.
+• Purview cross-cloud scan coverage for the major competing data warehouses matches the in-tenant Azure coverage within one quarter of GA in Azure Government.

 References